npm-wharf/kickerd/README.md

 ## Goals

  * works well in/with containers
+ * works for multi-environment, multi-instance solutions
- * service source code doesn't require a change to work with kickerd
+ * hosted services shouldn't require code changes to work with kickerd

 ## Configuration Template

 There are three top level properties:

- * `name` - (optional) the title of the process, will use the package.json `name` if omitted
+ * `name`|`app` - (optional) the title of the process, will use the package.json `name` if omitted
  * `description` - (optional) the description, will use the package.json `description` if omitted
  * `start` - how to start the process, will attempt to use package.json `start` script if available